kuvivek/drivingTheoryInGermany/README.md

 This applies to all trailers, including trailers with a gross vehicle weight rating of over 750 kg.

 627. When does the braking action of a trailer with overrun brakes start?
-❌When the brake pedal in the truck is activated
+❌ When the brake pedal in the truck is activated
-❌Before the braking action of the truck starts, so that the truck and trailer remain extended
+❌ Before the braking action of the truck starts, so that the truck and trailer remain extended
 ✅ When the trailer runs up to the truck
 **Comment**:  If a towing vehicle brakes with an overrun-braked trailer, the trailer is not initially braked and runs onto the towing vehicle.
-This sets a mechanism in
-motion that brakes the trailer.
+This sets a mechanism in motion that brakes the trailer.

 628. You are in your car towing a trailer on a road with oncoming traffic and want to turn left.
 What must you particularly remember when you set off again?
-❌Warn oncoming traffic by flashing your lights
+❌ Warn oncoming traffic by flashing your lights
 ✅ Consider the reduced acceleration capacity
 ✅ Think about the length of your car and trailer combination
 **Comment**:  If you are carrying a trailer, you have a lower acceleration capacity due to the higher mass.
-Take the length of the train into account when turning left:
+Take the length
-oncoming traffic could be there before you have completed your turn.
+of the train into account when turning left: oncoming traffic could be there before you have completed your turn.

 629. You are driving with a trailer on a road with potholes.
 Your combination vehicle begins to swing up.
 What must you do now?
 I have to
-❌accelerate to keep the combination vehicle in a straight line
+❌ accelerate to keep the combination vehicle in a straight line
-❌counter-steer quickly to prevent skidding
+❌ counter-steer quickly to prevent skidding
 ✅ reduce my speed to avoid skidding
 **Comment**: On a road with potholes, a trailer can easily “rock”, i.e. bounce or lurch.
-The traction between the trailer tires and the road is lost and there is a
-risk of skidding.
+The traction between the trailer
+tires and the road is lost and there is a risk of skidding.
 The only way to prevent this is to reduce speed.
+Accelerating
-Accelerating or hasty steering movements actually increase the danger.
+or hasty steering movements actually increase the danger.

 630. How do you drive down a descending gradient safely?
 I take my foot off the accelerator completely and
-❌drive in neutral
+❌ drive in neutral
 ✅ select a gear in which I am not required to brake a great deal
-❌switch the ignition off
+❌ switch the ignition off
-**Comment**:  To prevent the brakes from overheating, I let the engine brake and shift to a lower gear before the downhill section.
+**Comment**:  To prevent the brakes from overheating, I let the engine brake and shift to a lower gear before the downhill
+section.
 In automatic mode, I engage a lower gear.

 631. What changes when a caravan trailer is towed?
 ✅ The distance for overtaking increases considerably
-❌The braking distance is reduced considerably
+❌ The braking distance is reduced considerably
 ✅ Hasty movements of the steering wheel increase the danger of skidding
 **Comment**:  When driving with a caravan, the acceleration capacity of your vehicle is reduced by the additional mass.
-Expect considerably longer overtaking
+Expect
-distances and take the length of your vehicle combination into account when rejoining.
-Avoid hasty steering movements ❌they increase the risk of skidding.
+considerably longer overtaking distances and take the length of your vehicle combination into account when rejoining.
+Avoid hasty
+steering movements - they increase the risk of skidding.

 632. What number of trailers may be towed behind a car?
 Answer:
 1 trailer(s)
 **Comment**:  Only one trailer may ever be carried behind a car; this applies to category B (also with key number B196) and BE.
-The different driving licenses only
-allow different maximum permissible masses of the combination.
+The different driving licenses only allow different maximum permissible masses of the combination.

 633. What motor vehicles engaged in the commercial or paid transport of goods, are prohibited from driving on Sundays and public holidays?
 ✅ Trucks towing a trailer
 ✅ Trucks with a gross vehicle weight rating in excess of 7.5 t
-❌Cars towing a trailer
+❌ Cars towing a trailer
-**Comment**:  On Sundays and public holidays, a driving ban applies from midnight to 10 p.m. for trucks over 7.5 t gross vehicle weight and trucks with
+**Comment**:  On Sundays and public holidays, a driving ban applies from midnight to 10 p.m. for trucks over 7.5 t gross vehicle
-trailers transporting goods for commercial or paid purposes.
-Exceptions (e.g. for combined goods transport) are regulated by Section 30 of the Road
+weight and trucks with trailers transporting goods for commercial or paid purposes.
+Exceptions (e.g. for combined goods transport)
-Traffic Regulations (StVO).
+are regulated by Section 30 of the Road Traffic Regulations (StVO).
 The ban does not apply to cars, not even with trailers.

 634. What is the effect of the cornering characteristics of a combination vehicle (car towing a caravan) when taking a turn?
 The caravan
 ✅ can jut out
-❌generally follows the track of the car
+❌ generally follows the track of the car
 ✅ can cut the corner
-**Comment**:  When I am on the road with a vehicle combination, I must pay particular attention to the behavior of the trailer on bends: It can swing out
+**Comment**:  When I am on the road with a vehicle combination, I must pay particular attention to the behavior of the trailer
-to the right over the edge of the road or cut the bend (left-hand bend) or swing out over the middle of the road (right-hand bend).
+on bends: It can swing out to the right over the edge of the road or cut the bend (left-hand bend) or swing out over the middle
+of the road (right-hand bend).

 635. What must you do when you see this traffic sign? ![img](https://schueler.click-learn.info/BilderV2/VZ_2_4_40_003.jpg)
 ✅ Reduce speed before the bend
 ✅ Drive as far as possible over on the right-hand side
 **Comment**: There is a sharp left-hand bend.
 Centrifugal force is at work when cornering.
-It tries to pull the vehicle to the outside of the bend,
+It tries to pull the vehicle to the
-i.e. to the outside right in a left-hand bend.
+outside of the bend, i.e. to the outside right in a left-hand bend.
 The faster you drive, the greater the centrifugal force.
-You must therefore reduce speed before
-the bend.
-Also, drive as far to the right as possible: this allows you to make the best use of the curve radius and not get too close to oncoming
+You must therefore reduce speed before the bend.
+Also, drive as far to the right as possible: this allows you to make the best
-traffic.
+use of the curve radius and not get too close to oncoming traffic.

 636. Why should you not apply the clutch when driving on a long, steep downhill slope?
 ✅ Because this causes unnecessary wear of the brakes
-❌Because in this case the brake servo unit will no longer function
+❌ Because in this case the brake servo unit will no longer function
 ✅ Because the braking action of the engine will have no effect
-**Comment**:  If you roll down a slope with the clutch depressed, the power flow is interrupted and the engine braking effect cannot take effect.
+**Comment**: If you roll down a slope with the clutch depressed, the power flow is interrupted and the engine braking effect
+cannot take effect.
 The vehicle would roll downhill faster and faster and you would have to constantly step on the brakes.
-This is dangerous: the brakes become hot,
+This is dangerous: the brakes become hot, their effectiveness decreases and wear increases.
+Let the engine help you brake by
-their effectiveness decreases and wear increases.
-Let the engine help you brake by shifting to a lower gear before the downhill section.
+shifting to a lower gear before the downhill section.

 637. How can you achieve sufficient visibility through the windscreen?
 ✅ Switch on the windscreen wipers from time to time when it is foggy
 ✅ When there is slush, switch on the windscreen wipers already before slush is thrown onto your windscreen by other vehicles
-❌When the windscreen is steamed up, switch the ventilator off and keep the windows closed
+❌ When the windscreen is steamed up, switch the ventilator off and keep the windows closed
 **Comment**: Water settles on the windshield in fog.
 Therefore, switch on the windshield wiper from time to time.
-In slushy conditions, slush thrown
-up can make visibility difficult.
+In slushy conditions, slush thrown up can make visibility difficult.
 Therefore, switch on the windshield wipers in good time.
-Make sure there is sufficient antifreeze in the
-windshield washer system.
+Make sure there is sufficient antifreeze in the windshield washer system.

 638. What can result if you accelerate too hard when driving a front-wheel drive car through a road bend?
 ✅ The front of the car can swerve
-❌The rear of the car can swerve
+❌ The rear of the car can swerve
 ✅ Steerability can be reduced
 **Comment**: If you drive too fast, you lose control of your vehicle.
-If I accelerate too much in a bend, a front-wheel drive car tends to break out
-at the front.
+If I accelerate too much in a bend, a front-wheel drive car tends to break out at the front.
 This also restricts steering.
 A rear-wheel drive vehicle is more likely to skid over the rear axle.

 639. What must you do after coupling up a single-axle trailer with overrun brakes?
 ✅ Raise the jack wheel, if fitted, to the highest setting
 ✅ Attach the brakeaway cable to the coupling of the motor vehicle
 ✅ Check that the brakes are working
 **Comment**: After coupling a trailer with an overrun brake, it is essential to check the function of the brake.
-In addition, an existing jockey wheel
-must be moved to the top position and the breakaway cable attached to the trailer coupling of the motor vehicle.
+In addition, an existing jockey wheel must be moved to the top position and the breakaway cable attached to the trailer coupling of the motor vehicle.

 640. Where are you particularly at risk during an overtaking manoeuvre here?
 ![img](https://schueler.click-learn.info/BilderV2/AB_2_1_03_038.jpg)